Two vast armies stand

 Starting at 7th level, you gain proficiency in Intelligence Saving Throws.

 Additionally, as a reaction when being forced to make a Wisdom, Intelligence, or Charisma Saving Throw, you can expend a Leadership Die and add the die result to the saving throw.

-Starting at 11th level, when you succeed on a Tactical Insight check against a creature, the next attack you or an allied creature makes against it before the start of your next turn deals an additional 2d6 damage.
+Starting at 11th level, when you succeed on a Tactical Insight check against a creature, the next attack you or an friendly creature makes against it before the start of your next turn deals an additional 2d6 damage.